Logo 1 Logo 2 Logo 3 Logo 4 Logo 5

 About The Project

 Attaining NQAS certification signifies a commitment to adhering to nationally recognized standards and guidelines, demonstrating the PHC’s dedication to delivering high-quality and standardized care.
 However, despite economic progress, healthcare access remains uneven, particularly in remote and underserved rural areas.
 The healthcare landscape in Tamil Nadu reveals a certification status for 78 facilities, including 28 Primary Health Centers (PHCs), as per the NHSRC report.
 Notably, within the Thoothukudi district, only SDH Thoothukudi possesses National Quality Assurance Standards (NQAS) certification, emphasizing a crucial gap in standardized healthcare quality within the region.
-Against this backdrop, the program aims to i) conduct a comprehensive gap assessment aligned with NQAS guidelines ii) develop and facilitate the implementation of an effective action plan, providing preparation and support to the facility and iii) ensure end-to-end readiness of the facility for the national-level NQAS assessment.
+Against this backdrop, the program aims to i) conduct a comprehensive gap assessment aligned with NQAS guidelines ii) develop and facilitate the implementation of an effective action plan, and iii) ensure end-to-end readiness of the facility for the national-level NQAS assessment.

 Digital Health Exemplars (DHE)